Microsoft EA

 • Product and Service Adoption: Analyze if new Microsoft products, such as Teams Phone or expanded Azure functionalities, align with your organization’s future direction.

-• Technology Transformation: Prepare for shifts toward cloud-first strategies, remote work expansion, and any planned technology modernization efforts.
+• Technology Transformation: Prepare for shifts toward cloud-first strategies, the expansion of remote work, and planned technology modernization efforts.

-• Risk Mitigation: Consider cybersecurity upgrades or regulatory compliance needs driving specific software adoptions.
+• Risk Mitigation: Consider cybersecurity upgrades or regulatory compliance needs that drive specific software adoption.

 Example: